-Our volunteering opportunities can fit around your skills, commitments and interests.
-You don't need to have been involved in guiding before to make a big difference and find a role that's perfect for you.
+You don't need to have been involved in guiding before or have loads of spare time to make a big difference.
+Whatever your skills and interests there’s a role to suit you.

-These roles are perfect for you if you:
+These roles are perfect if you want to:

-- can support girls on a weekly basis - giving you the opportunity to see them grow and develop
+- Support girls on a regular basis and see them grow

-- seek a highly rewarding role where you'll develop great relationships with your team and your girls.
+- Have a rewarding role where you'll develop great relationships with girls and volunteers

 Taking on a supporting role